Making the move from Dropbox to Box? We’re happy to have you! The following recommendations will help to make the migration as smooth as possible.

 - First, determine what you want to keep.
 Just like moving into a new home, moving individuals and teams to Box from Dropbox requires planning and some housecleaning.
 Successful Box customers often migrate current and relevant content rather than everything that could have potential value.

 - Consider what you need to have offline.
 As a best practice, sync your current and active projects for offline use instead of trying to keep a local copy of all of your organization’s content.
 You should also consider what folders you will need to access while you are offline for an extended period of time.

 - Choose a migration method.
-The most common methods for migrating content from Dropbox to Box are the Box Sync, Folder Uploads, FTP, or partner applications.
+The most common methods for migrating content from Dropbox to Box are Box Drive, Folder Uploads, FTP, or partner applications.